Quick Links

 - Workers' Rights, Health, and Safety

-- Publications
+- Older Publications (2003-2011)

-About Bridges Center Labor Policy Research
+About Bridges Center Labor Research

 A number of exciting projects have been completed through Bridges Center research programs.
 The published research and working papers profiled below have been funded by the Washington State Labor Research Grant.
 Each summary report includes information directly relevant to policymakers, employers, unions, and others.